ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

 1. **Plain revised manuscript** → `article.pdf` (non-blind, with author name)
 2. **Highlighted changes version** → `diff_article.pdf` (shows what changed from v0 to v1)
 3. **Response letter** → Document addressing each reviewer comment with manuscript changes noted

+## Correction: Ensemble Statistics

+During R1 preparation, we discovered the R0 manuscript contained stale ensemble statistics (E-1: 18.7 km, E-2: 20.4 km) from before we refreshed ensemble outputs and corrected locatability flags on June 23, 2025.
+The actual experimental data in `full_results.csv` since June 23 shows E-1: 19.2 km and E-2: 20.6 km.
+We inadvertently referenced the old statistics when drafting R0.
+All E-1/E-2 values in R1 now correctly match our actual experimental data (unchanged since June 23).
+The corrections are minor (+0.5 km for E-1), do not affect our conclusions, and were verified by re-running all analysis scripts.
+We disclose this transparently as it changes headline numbers independent of reviewer feedback.